durgesh-plum/NBA-Shot-Predictor/README.md

-Key Takeaways and Moving Forward
+# Key Takeaways and Moving Forward:

 I could have used a shot log dataset over a play by play-by-play dataset.
 There could be more variables that may help in predicting target(ShotOutcome) better.
 Adding more seasons and increasing the size of the dataset.
 This would be more representative of the players.